 By Steve Scherer and Stephen Jewkes

-"The problem is Savona," the coalition source said, explaining that the economist had not sufficiently softened some of his more eurosceptic positions.
+"The problem is Savona," the coalition source said, explaining that the economist had not softened some of his more eurosceptic positions.

 On Sunday, Savona tried to allay concerns about his views in his first public statement on the matter.
 Savona has been a vocal critic of the euro and the European Union, but he has distinguished credentials, including as industry minister in the early 1990s.